MAGALA-RICHARD/apsimNGpy-documentations/doc/getting started.rst

         if you run the following code and returns None you need to do something as explained below.
 .. tip::

-    For APSIM NG installation please, use the pinned release shown on apsimNGpy’s home page here :ref:`apsim_pin_version` and any version below it to avoid forward-compatibility issues.
+    For APSIM NG installation please, use the pinned release shown on apsimNGpy’s home page here See :ref:`here <apsim_pin_version>` and any version below it to avoid forward-compatibility issues.
 That release features the latest APSIM NG version that has passed all unit tests against apsimNGpy’s programmatic API.

 - 1. Use command line interface